KevinAst/feature-u/docs/api.md

 | --- | --- | --- |
 | feature | [`Feature`](#Feature) | the feature to validate, which is known to contain this aspect. |

 **Returns**: string - an error message string when the supplied featurecontains invalid content for this aspect (falsy when valid).
-Because this validation conceptually occurs under the control of`createFeature()`, any message is prefixed with: `'createFeature()parameter violation: '`.
+Because this validation conceptually occurs under the control of{{book.api.createFeature}}, any message is prefixed with:`'createFeature() parameter violation: '`.

 <br/><br/><br/>

 <a id="assembleFeatureContentMeth"></a>

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
-  assembleFeatureContentMeth : function</h5>
+  assembleFeatureContentMeth ⇒</h5>
 The required Aspect method that assembles content for this aspectacross all features, retaining needed state for subsequent ops.
 This method is required because this is the primary task that isaccomplished by all aspects.**API:** {{book.api.assembleFeatureContentMeth$}}